NSLS-II/docs/source/fresh-installation.rst

     source activate my-env

-Troubleshooting: Check that ``which ipython`` point to a path with the word ``my-env`` it in (not ``/usr/bin/python``, as a counterexample).
+Troubleshooting: Check that ``which ipython`` points to a path with the word ``my-env`` it in (not ``/usr/bin/python``, as a counterexample).
 To troubleshoot, you might need to refresh bash with the command ``hash -r``.